fangyiwen/YiwenFang-Book/README.md

 # Chapter notes

+## Chapter 5

+* I am starting doing Express and GraphQL.
+Express and REST API are investigated for its functions.
+The About API is a simple API in GraphQL.
+Note: graphql@14.2.1 is required to be installed for this part.

+---

 ## Chapter 4

 * Use `this.state` to capture the state of a component.
 The initial state is done in the component constructor by assigning the hard-coded issues as values to the variables (keys).